SidneyFC17/fieloelr/doc/FD-ELR Functional Documentation.md

 It's possible to press the **Save and new** button which saves the question and its answer options and automatically displays the first question wizard page or the **Save** button that saves all data and just refreshes the module details page.

 ## Managing questions
+In the Module details page, a button named *Manage* can be found.
 By using this functionality, the administrator will be able to settle some configurations to the Module, define few Global Question setup and assign some parameters values to individual questions.

 ### Choosing the Penalty Mode
 Every time the member incorrectly answers a question, the system may penalize him or not for the wrong answer.
 There are three possible ways to deal with wrong answers: